-This blog will explain the least privilege principle, the difference between privileged and non-privileged accounts and famous breaches due to negligence in this area.
-We will also explore the benefits of least privileged access and talk about least privilege best practices.
+This blog will explain the Principle of least privilege, the difference between privileged and non-privileged accounts and famous breaches due to negligence in this area.
+We will also explore the benefits of least privileged access and discuss least privileged access control best practices.

 What is the principle of least privilege?

-The principle of least privilege functions by allowing systems just enough access to perform their required tasks.
+In security, the principle of least privilege functions by allowing systems just enough access permissions to perform their required tasks.
 It thrives on the concept of a “need-to-know” basis.
-Networks, users, software should only have access to data they need to know.
+Networks, users, software & compute systems should only have access to data they need to know.
 The information they access must be relevant to their functions.

-Adhering to the least privilege principle eliminates an intruder’s risk of gaining access to critical secrets or networks hosting sensitive data.
+Adhering to the principle of least privilege eliminates an intruder’s risk of gaining access to critical secrets or networks hosting sensitive data.
 It basically increases the difficulty of lateral movement and attacks within a network.

-Implementing least privilege access limits attacks from infiltrating further in the enterprise networks or internal networks, stopping them from spreading to the wider areas within an organisation.
+Implement least privilege access control to limit attackers’ access from infiltrating further into the enterprise networks or internal networks, stopping them from spreading to the wider areas within an organisation.
 Put simply, the least privilege principle is a big step toward cyber hygiene by controlling permissions.

-Although the PoLP is straightforward, it can be a bit challenging to implement least privilege effectively, especially when you consider variables such as:
+Although the PoLP is straightforward, privilege enforcement can be a bit challenging to implement effectively, especially when you consider variables such as:

 - Increasing numbers and varieties of apps, networks and endpoints, ranging from desktops, laptops, tablets, smartphones, network and security devices and IoT.